Speak with the class teacher

 Parents’ evenings are held twice a year – once in the autumn term and another in the Spring.
 We encourage parents of all our pupils to keep in close contact with the school – it’s nearly always possible to speak with the class teacher for a moment or two before or after school, and a longer discussion can be arranged within a day or two.
 These meetings can be arranged if you have specific concerns or would like to know more about how to support your child.
 For example, following the Annual Report, which is sent home a few weeks before the summer holiday, you might like to arrange a meeting with your child’s class teacher to discuss some of the content of the report and how you can help your child over the long summer break.

-As well as speaking to the class teacher, Mrs Grimes or Mrs Winch will provide you with an overview of your child’s learning (they are responsible for tracking the attainment and progress of all children in school) as well as talk about ways to support you and your child.
-They will treat all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.
+As well as speaking to the class teacher, Mrs Clark will provide you with an overview of your child’s learning (they are responsible for tracking the attainment and progress of all children in school) as well as talk about ways to support you and your child.
+She will treat all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.

 Put your views in writing